Fiscal year 2023-funded barracks project at Fort McCoy reaches 5 percent complete; foundation builds up as September work continues

 |0

-This work, Fiscal year 2023-funded barracks project at Fort McCoy reaches 5 percent complete; foundation builds up as September work continues [Image 64 of 64], by Scott Sturkol, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fiscal year 2023-funded barracks project at Fort McCoy reaches 5 percent complete; foundation builds up as September work continues, by Scott Sturkol, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.